Loadsmart raises $90 million for AI that matches shippers with truck transportation

 More than 60% of Loadsmart’s loads today are sourced through algorithms, Capella says, and those algorithms have helped some of its clients reduce spot exposure and procurement execution time by up to 50% and 90%, respectively.
 In the case of Daimler Trucks North America (DTNA), Loadsmart says it reduced shipment processing time from five hours to 18 minutes and the lead time its carriers experienced in receiving payments from a month to just two days.

-Loadsmart recently launched an add-on for Google Sheets and Microsoft Excel that gives shippers the ability to price and book shipments without having a transportation management system.
+Loadsmart recently launched an add-on for Google Sheets and Microsoft Excel that gives shippers the ability to price and book shipments without needing their own transportation management system.
 In another milestone, last August Loadsmart completed an automated dispatch and delivery pilot with now-defunct autonomous vehicle startup Starsky Robotics.

 Loadsmart isn’t the only player in the digital freight broker business, of course.
 Seattle-based Convoy, which has raised hundreds of millions of dollars from backers such as Jeff Bezos and Bill Gates, boasts a platform called Dynamic Backup that optimizes routing guides from real-time, guaranteed prices for contractual freight.
 Transfix, which operates in New York, has an online marketplace that matches loads to drivers.
 And Uber recently extended its Uber Freight fleet management platform to small and mid-sized businesses.

 But Salgado and Capella contend that Loadsmart is building on upward momentum.
-It already counts “several” Fortune 100 companies among its current and former customers, including the aforementioned Daimler and Anheuser-Busch InBev and Electrolux.
+It already counts “several” Fortune 100 companies among its current and former customers, including the aforementioned Daimler and Anheuser-Busch InBev and Electrolux, and revenue has grown 250% since January.

+“At Loadsmart, we’ve found that COVID-19 has accelerated the technology adoption curve significantly.
+Our adoption rate in Q2 was higher than all of 2019 combined, further attesting to the industry’s desire to advance and optimize operations through the use of advanced technology,” a spokesperson told VentureBeat via email.
+“Prior to the pandemic, the long-overdue digital transformation was pushing a secular shift from analog to digital and brick-and-mortar to online.
+COVID accelerated a process that might have taken two years to a matter of months.
+Companies that invested in technology early were better positioned to weather the storm caused by the pandemic, and we truly believe others must act now or be left behind.”